j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-flink-using-java.md

 ![explain-plan](images/explain-plan.gif)

-- What is Apache Iceberg, and why is it a game changer for data platform architecture?
+- What is Apache Iceberg, and why is it a gamechanger for data platform architecture?
 - How to set up AWS Glue to use it as your Apache Iceberg catalog.
 - Step-by-step walkthrough of Data Generator Flink App, that puts it all together.